Optixal/OSWA-Notes/README.md

 * Select frame
 * Navigate to "IEEE 802.11 wireless LAN management frame" > "Tagged Parameters"
 * The supported bandwidth rates should be displayed in "Supported Rates"

+Alternatively, `iwlist scan` will also show the supported bandwidth rates.

 ###### Decrypt Encrypted Packets On-The-Fly
 1. Edit > Preferences > Protocols > IEEE 802.11